If you are wondering how to teach gratitude to your kids, you’re in the right place!

 In this delightful Caldecott Medal book, Sylvester finds a magic pebble that will make all his wishes come true.
 As the story concludes, Sylvester is is reunited with his family and realizes how much he already has to be thankful for.

 If you have a Dr. Seuss fan in your house, this book is MUST for your home library!
 While the book uses the word “lucky,” you can point out that “lucky” can easily be interchanged with the word “blessed.”

 Part III: How to teach gratitude to your kids by living gratefully yourself

-We all know that kids learn so much from observing the examples we set for them.
+We all know that kids learn from observing the examples we set for them.

-If you want your kids to grow to be grateful children, practice becoming a grateful adult!
+If you want your kids to grow to be grateful children, we need to practice becoming grateful adults!

 2. Create your own gratitude journal

 Once a day, write down 3-5 things you are thankful for in your life.

 They can be big things, like health and family, or small things like your favorite chocolate bar or a beautiful sunset.

 You may want to do this either right when you wake up in the morning or just before you go to bed.
 Recent studies have shown that establishing this habit can help people get better sleep, reduce stress levels, and develop better relationships.